RonKew28/LetsMeet/README.md

 [letsmeet]: https://lets-meet-app.herokuapp.com/

 LetsMeet is a full-stack web application inspired by Meetup.
 The application allows users can join groups that they are interested in and participate in events.
 It utilizes Ruby on Rails with a PostgreSQL database on the backend, and React.js with a Redux architectural framework on the frontend.
-Go on the website, find people who share similar passions, and [LetsMeet!][letsmeet].
+Go on the website, find people who share similar passions, and [LetsMeet!][letsmeet]

 ## Features and Implementation